Aragon: 1790–1936

 Throughout the 19th century, Aragon was a stronghold of the Carlists, who offered to restore the fueros and other rights associated with the former Kingdom of Aragon.
-This period saw a massive exodus from the countryside into the larger cities of Aragon such as Huesca, Zaragoza, Teruel or Calatayud and other nearby regions, such as Catalonia or Madrid.
+This period saw a massive exodus from the countryside into the larger cities of Aragon, such as Huesca, Zaragoza, Teruel or Calatayud and other nearby regions, such as Catalonia or Madrid.

 The history of Aragon in the first half of the 20th century was similar to that of the rest of Spain; the building of infrastructure and reforms made by Miguel Primo de Rivera led to a brief economic boom, with new civil and individual liberties during the Second Spanish Republic.
-In June 1936, a draft Statute of Autonomy of Aragon was presented to the Cortes Generales but the outbreak of the Spanish Civil War prevented the development of this autonomist project.
+In June 1936, a draft Statute of Autonomy of Aragon was presented to the Cortes Generales, but the outbreak of the Spanish Civil War prevented the development of this autonomist project.

 Spanish Civil War 1936–1939

 During the 1936–1939 Civil War, Aragon was divided between both sides.
-The eastern area closer to Catalonia was run by the Republican Regional Defence Council of Aragon, while the larger western area was controlled by the Nationalists.
+The eastern area, closer to Catalonia, was run by the Republican Regional Defence Council of Aragon, while the larger western area was controlled by the Nationalists.
 Some of the most important battles of the war were fought in or near Aragon, including Belchite, Teruel and Ebro.
-After the defeat of the Republic in April 1939, Aragon and the rest of Spain was governed by the Francoist dictatorship.
+After the defeat of the Republic in April 1939, Aragon and the rest of Spain were governed by the Francoist dictatorship.

 Aragon was a stronghold for the Spanish Revolution, which was a workers' social revolution that began at the outbreak of the Spanish Civil War in 1936 and for two to three years resulted in the widespread implementation of anarchist and, more broadly, libertarian socialist organizational principles throughout various portions of the country.

 In Aragon, agrarian collectives were formed that were structured by work groups of between five and ten members.
 To each work group, the community assigned a piece of land for which it was responsible.
 Each group elected a delegate who represented their views at community meetings.
 A management committee was responsible for the day-to-day running of the community.
 This committee was in charge of obtaining materials, carrying out exchanges with other areas, organizing the distribution of production, and the public works that were necessary.
 Its members were elected in general assemblies in which all the people who made up the community participated.

-Even during the second phase of the revolution when some revolutionary structures were subordinated to the government, giving rise to the dissolution or beginning of absorption, appropriation, and intervention of the revolutionary structures by the republican state government, Aragon remained a stronghold of anarcho-syndicalist labor.
+Even during the second phase of the revolution, when some revolutionary structures were subordinated to the government, giving rise to the dissolution or beginning of absorption, appropriation, and intervention of the revolutionary structures by the republican state government, Aragon remained a stronghold of anarcho-syndicalist labor.